 Here are a few photos of me in 2015, when I was going through treatment.
 This ranges from the time I shaved my head before chemo, to just after I finished treatment; I suffered complete hair loss in the end.

-You can listen to the introduction of my podcast where I tell you a little about my story and why this project is so important to me.
-My full story will be told in a later podcast:
+You can listen to the introduction of my podcast where I tell you a little about my story and why this project is so important to me:

 As an avid hair donator, it was important for me to donate my hair before it started to fall out.
 This was the morning after I shaved my head.